Best Practices: Symantec Drive Encryption Products - Symantec Endpoint Encryption (SEE) and PGP Encryption Desktop (PGP)

 IMPORTANT TIP: Reach out to Symantec Encryption Support for a handy tool to help you automatically create your WinPE disk with ease!

-It is recommended to avoid decrypting the drive as the first step because once the drive starts decrypting, it is an irreversible operation.
-If a disk is already having issues, decryption could cause further unexpected results, so first, only attempt to authenticate (unlock) the disk.
+It is recommended to avoid decrypting the drive in most cases because once the drive starts decrypting, it is an irreversible operation.
+If a disk is already having issues, decryption could cause further unexpected issues, so first, only attempt to authenticate (unlock) the disk.
+Once the disk is unlocked, you can then attempt to recovery the data.

 Decryption is a last-resort in all situations, so first authenticate the disk only.